NEbrahimi/fis_data/README.md

 # FIS Data Rearranger

 ## Description
-`fis_data` is a Python package designed to rearrange data from an Excel sheet in a specific format.
-It allows users to extract and reorganize data from a sheet named "Normalised" and export the rearranged data to a new Excel file.
-This package is particularly useful for [specific use case or domain].
+`fis_data` is a Python script designed to manage and reformat data derived from FIS analysis.
+Specifically, it targets data stored in an Excel sheet named "Normalised."
+This script enables users to efficiently extract and rearrange this data, facilitating its export into a new Excel file tailored for subsequent analyses.
+This tool is especially beneficial for conducting FIS Analysis within our research group, streamlining the workflow and improving data handling efficiency.

 ## Installation
 To install `fis_data`, you can use pip: